It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 And while following popular diets like the Mediterranean one is bound to help matters, your best option is still to lose a little bit of weight.

-In fact, dropping as little as 5 or 10% of your total current weight is more than enough for lowering your cholesterol, blood pressure and blood sugar levels.
+In fact, dropping as little as 5 or 10% of your total current weight is more than enough to lower your cholesterol, blood pressure, and blood sugar levels.

 And everyone knows that the healthier you eat, the better your general mood becomes.